Law and Education

 Information on application to Boston College Law School is available on the web here:

 Students will need to apply to the Lynch School for the specific Master’s degree program they wish to complete as part of the dual-degree (Curriculum and Instruction (nonlicensure), Educational Leadership (nonlicensure) or Higher Education).
 The Lynch School application deadline for the Law and Education Program is January 1, 2014 .
-For further information about the Lynch School application process, please see this website: http://www.bc.edu/content/bc/schools/lsoe/admission/gradadmission.html
+For further information about the Lynch School application process, please see http://www.bc.edu/content/bc/schools/lsoe/admission/gradadmission.html

 Lynch School Application Materials for Law and Education Students